-The purpose of Tusculum University’s special education program is to prepare teacher candidates for a career of service to K-12 students.
+The purpose of Tusculum University’s traditional and Adult & Online Studies special education program is to prepare teacher candidates for a career of service to K-12 students.

-The dual-licensure special education Interventionist K-8 and Comprehensive K-12 program provides opportunities for candidates to integrate the knowledge and skills in general education, academic content, professional education, and special education as they plan and deliver instruction to students in regular and special education environments.
+The dual-licensure special education Interventionist K-8 and Comprehensive K-12 programs provide opportunities for candidates to integrate the knowledge and skills in general education, academic content, professional education, and special education as they plan and deliver instruction to students in regular and special education environments.

 The goals of the program are to prepare prospective Interventionist K-8 and Comprehensive K-12 special education teachers with the knowledge and skills to be able to perform the following:

 - Demonstrate knowledge of learning styles, strengths, and needs of students served through individualized education programs (IEPs).